 There are no available registration dates at this time.

-*NOTE: This course may be combined with “Myths and the Land” (beginning the previous week) to discover an ever-deeper relationship with the landscape and your connection to the magic of the Big Island.
-The combined tuition for both classes is $5295 (Register Here)
+*NOTE: Students may wish to also take “Myths and the Land” (beginning the previous week) to discover an ever-deeper relationship with the landscape and your connection to the magic of the Big Island.

-CompanionsThis is an ideal workshop to bring along a spouse, son, daughter or partner.
+CompanionsThis is an ideal workshop to bring along a spouse, son, daughter, or partner.
 If you are bringing a companion you will want to rent your own vehicle for your companion’s convenience.
-Companions may join with the group sessions and for meals but are not involved in the class or review sessions.
+Companions may join the group sessions and for meals but are not involved in the class or review sessions.
 Transportation is not provided for companions.
-Companion supplement is $295.
+The companion supplement is $295.

 Join us on a curated exploration of the Big Island of Hawaii, a magical place that will take us away from the ordinary and familiar and inspire our journey of imagination.
-Over the week immersive experiences, writing and multi-media prompts will take you on a journey to explore the myriad geographies of the Big Island from multiple perspectives.
+Over the week you’ll be led in immersive experiences that take you beyond the ordinary tourist’s view of Hawaii.
+Writing and multi-media prompts will lead you on a journey to explore the myriad geographies of the Big Island from multiple perspectives.
 We’ll use prompts and creativity exercises in different locations that expand and stretch your imagination.
 At the end of the week, you’ll have a journal of your travel experience that is deeply personal and uniquely tied to the magic of the Hawaiian landscape.
+This workshop is open to anyone who is interested in exploring off the beaten path–beginners in any media (writing, drawing, photography) or experienced artists will discover something new.

 What you will learn: